laurentpayot/floweret/README.md

 size("ab")       // 2
 size(['a', 'b']) // 2
-size({a: 'b'})   // TypeMismatch: Argument #1 should be of type 'String or Array' instead of Object.
+size({a: 'b'})   // TypeError: Argument #1 should be of type 'String or Array' instead of Object.
 ```

 * **:coffee:** `or` is a reserved CoffeeScript word.
 Use another identifier for imports in your CoffeeScript file: